Advertiser Disclosure

 How do you get between terminals at JFK?

-The quickest and easiest way to get between terminals at JFK is by hopping on the AirTrain.
-This operates 24/7 between all terminals, excluding Terminal 1, which has an extended station closure due to ongoing construction work.
-The AirTrain is free to ride for connecting between terminals or to Federal Circle or Lefferts Boulevard stations.
+The quickest and easiest way to travel between JFK terminals is by hopping on the AirTrain.
+This service operates 24/7 between all terminals, excluding Terminal 1, which has an extended station closure due to ongoing construction work.
+The AirTrain is free to ride and can be used to connect between terminals or to Federal Circle or Lefferts Boulevard stations.

 How do I get from JFK to the AirTrain?

-The AirTrain is located outside each terminal, excluding Terminal 1, which has an extended station closure due to ongoing construction work.
-As the AirTrain runs on an elevated platform, from arrivals you will need to take an elevator to the upper level and follow the signs for the AirTrain.
+The AirTrain is outside each terminal, excluding Terminal 1, which has an extended station closure due to ongoing construction work.
+As the AirTrain runs on an elevated platform, from arrivals, you will need to take an elevator to the upper level and follow the signs for the AirTrain.

 Do you have to go through security between terminals at JFK?